-Core knowledge and understanding is acquired substantially via lectures, supported by tutor-led tutorials, laboratory practical classes, problem classes, as well as guided independent study and research.
-Some modules may involve field-trips led by academic staff.
+Core knowledge and understanding are acquired substantially via lectures, supported by tutor-led tutorials, laboratory practical classes, problem classes, as well as guided independent study and research.
 Students are strongly encouraged to attend all the lectures for the courses on which they are registered and are required to attend all the supporting sessions.